snowmerak/lockq/README.md

         +------------------+------------------+------------------+
 ```

 This architecture scales horizontally: workers are effectively stateless, keeping only ephemeral in-memory state and delegating all coordination to Redis.
 You can add or remove worker processes to match load, or run workers alongside your application servers, without changing application logic.
-Redis and the Lua scripts provide strong guarantees that each task is processed at most once per execution, that per-key locks are respected across all workers, and that retries and DLQ transitions happen atomically.
+Redis and the client-side orchestration provide strong guarantees that each task is processed at most once per execution, that per-key locks are respected across all workers, and that retries and DLQ transitions happen atomically.

 ## Features